To describe what Sensory Processing Disorder (SPD) is, we need to first look at what the terms Sensory Integration and Sensory Processing mean.

 It is this disruption which yields a neurological dysfunction called Sensory Integration Dysfunction/Sensory Processing Disorder.

-It can affect an individual in only one-sense or in multiple senses.
-An individual with SID might overreact to sensation and find light, sound, contact, or food to be unbearable.
+It can affect a child in only one-sense or in multiple senses.
+A child with SPD might overreact to sensation and find light, sound, contact, or food to be unbearable.
 It could also cause an individual to not react to stimulation (e.g. not reacting to extreme cold).

-In children whose sensory processing of messages from the muscles and joints is impaired, posture and motor skills can be affected.
+Posture and motor skills can be affected in children with impaired sensory processing messages from the muscles and joints.
 These are the “floppy babies” who worry new parents and the kids who get called “klutz” on the playground.
 Still, other children exhibit an appetite for sensation that is in perpetual overdrive.
 These kids often are misdiagnosed – and inappropriately medicated – for ADHD.

-Do all children on the Autism spectrum have Sensory Integration difficulties?
+Do all children on the Autism spectrum have Sensory Processing Disorder?

 Can SPD be cured?